access-ci-org/access-shib-idp/README.md

 than fit on the current page.
 Click on your User name.

 On the "Summary" page, click on the "Security credentials" tab.
 Under "Access keys", click "Create access key".
-Record the "Access key ID" and the "Secret access key".
-Click the "Show" link to view your "Secret access key". **IMPORTANT**: the secret is only shown once, so record it in a safe location.
+Click the "Show" link to view your "Secret access key".
+Record the "Access key ID" and the "Secret access key". **IMPORTANT**: the secret is only shown once, so record it in a safe location.

 Then run `aws configure` using the values above when prompted.
 Example:

 ```
-aws configure
+# aws configure
 AWS Access Key ID [None]: ABCDEFGHIJKLMNOPQRST
 AWS Secret Access Key [None]: abcdefghijklmnopqrstuvwxyz01234567891011
 Default region name [None]: us-east-2